3 Things That Can Happen If Your Air Conditioner Isn't Level

 3. More Wear and Tear

 If your air conditioner isn’t level, it may vibrate more than normal.
-This can create obnoxious sounds when running and even require air conditioning repair.
+This can cause obnoxious sounds when on and even require air conditioning repair.

 • Make your air conditioner sink further.